 |City Of Burnside||Mr Justin Venningfirstname.lastname@example.org|

-promising junior program, with 8 regularly attending coaching and playing the
+a very promising junior program, with 8 regularly attending coaching and

-Orange Course, a shorter rated course established for juniors and veterans in
+playing the Orange Course, a shorter rated course established for juniors and

 Two key infrastructure projects are urgently required - rebuilding the club house to comply with mobility access (entrances and toilets) and kitchen to comply with catering kitchen standards.